 The Load Management System is used for managing hot water load control, and the switching of streetlights and other controllable loads.

-In 2022 WELL commenced the replacement of its Load Management System master station with Catapult's OnDemand product.
+In 2023 WELL completed the replacement of its legacy Load Management System master station with Catapult's OnDemand product.